 But when we look at the name “Helvellyn” it doesn’t seem very Norse to us.
 In fact, it feels more Welsh.

-This is because our best guess for its origins is that “Helvellyn” comes from two Cumbric terms: hal, meaning “moorland” or “upland”, and velin, meaning “yellow” or “pale yellow”, giving us the meaning “pale yellow moorland/upland”.
+This is because our best guess for its origins is that “Helvellyn” comes from two Cumbric terms: hal, meaning “moorland” or “upland”, and velin, meaning “yellow” or “pale yellow”.
+Giving us the meaning “pale yellow moorland/upland”.

 Cumbric was one of many varities of the old Common Brittonic language, which was spoken in North England and the lowlands of South Scotland, and is closely related to Welsh.
-It disappeared around the 12th century AD, probably as a result of the Kingdom of Strathclyde joining the Kingdom of Scotland.

 Cumbric is where we get terms like caer, meaning “fort” or “stronghold” (and features in the name Carlisle); pen, meaning “top” or “summit” (such as in Penrith), and blaen, meaning “end” or “point” (and where get Blencathra).